andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_10_Viewing_Results.rst

 You may have wondered why the right window pane says "Results preview", when it appears that we have generated our group-level results.
 The map has not actually been written to the disk yet; we will do that by clicking on the ``Results explorer`` button.
 After a few moments, another window opens up, giving you more options for viewing the results in different orientations - for example, rendered on a surface.

-When the results explorer window opens, you will see the a glass brain with the results displayed on it for the seed that was highlighted.
+When the results explorer window opens, you will see a glass brain with the results displayed on it for the seed that was highlighted.
 The window can be divided into three parts:

 1. The **Threshold Panel**;
 2. The **Display Panel**; and